TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: Evaluation

 \textbf{Ethical consideration.} The data collection is done with automation tools; none of the traffic is from real users.
 We only retain packet timing and direction information, which do not contain any payload, for our analysis.
 To minimize the impact of our crawling process on the Tor network, we collect only one dataset for each defense of reasonable size (\ie, $100\times 100$ traces per dataset).

+From an ethical standpoint, TrapFlow does not modify or delay any real user packets, nor does it introduce user identifiers or user-specific signatures.
+The defense operates solely by injecting dummy packets, which are structurally indistinguishable from standard Tor padding and are immediately discarded at the receiving end, ensuring that user data and application semantics remain unaffected.
+TrapFlow is implemented on top of WFDefProxy and follows Tor’s standard pluggable transport interface, operating within the existing Tor design framework.
+Moreover, the introduced overhead is intentionally kept minimal, resulting in negligible user-perceived impact.
+As such, TrapFlow does not raise ethical concerns beyond those already considered for existing padding-based Tor defenses.

-\textbf{Real-world results.} Tab.~\ref{tab:real world} shows the performance and overhead of CWFD compared to other defenses in a real-world setting.
-Notably, CWFD has a minimal time overhead (TO) of only 1.2\%, significantly lower than methods like RegulaTor (58.4\%) and Tamaraw (34.9\%), making it more practical for real-time applications.
-In terms of data overhead (DO), CWFD maintains a moderate level of 63.4\%, which is lower than FRONT (105.4\%) and Tamaraw (113.7\%), but higher than methods like Palette (59.3\%).
-In terms of defense accuracy, CWFD achieves the best results across all attack types.
-For example, under the RF and DF attacks, CWFD reduces the attacker’s accuracy to 6.6\% and 2.2\%, respectively, outperforming other methods such as Surakav (44.5\% on RF) and FRONT (43.2\% on DF).
-Similarly, CWFD maintains low accuracy for TikTok and VarCNN attacks at 8.8\% and 12.1\%, respectively, significantly lower than Palette, which achieves 37.2\% and 12.6\% on these attacks.
-Overall, CWFD balances overhead and effectiveness effectively, offering robust defense with minimal time impact, making it highly suitable for real-world deployment.
+\textbf{Real-world results.} Tab.~\ref{tab:real world} shows the performance and overhead of TrapFlow compared to other defenses in a real-world setting.
+Notably, TrapFlow has a minimal time overhead (TO) of only 1.2\%, significantly lower than methods like RegulaTor (58.4\%) and Tamaraw (34.9\%), making it more practical for real-time applications.
+In terms of data overhead (DO), TrapFlow maintains a moderate level of 63.4\%, which is lower than FRONT (105.4\%) and Tamaraw (113.7\%), but higher than methods like Palette (59.3\%).
+In terms of defense accuracy, TrapFlow achieves the best results across all attack types.
+For example, under the RF and DF attacks, TrapFlow reduces the attacker’s accuracy to 6.6\% and 2.2\%, respectively, outperforming other methods such as Surakav (44.5\% on RF) and FRONT (43.2\% on DF).
+Similarly, TrapFlow maintains low accuracy for TikTok and VarCNN attacks at 8.8\% and 12.1\%, respectively, significantly lower than Palette, which achieves 37.2\% and 12.6\% on these attacks.
+Overall, TrapFlow balances overhead and effectiveness effectively, offering robust defense with minimal time impact, making it highly suitable for real-world deployment.

-\textbf{Results on different bandwidth constraints.} Tab.~\ref{tab:band} evaluates CWFD’s performance and overhead across different network bandwidths (80, 120, and 160 Mbps).
-For overhead consistency, CWFD maintains stable data overhead (DO) around 101-104\% and low time overhead (TO) across all bandwidths, with a slight increase in TO at 120 Mbps (2.8\%).
-This demonstrates CWFD's efficiency in diverse network conditions.
-Moreover, CWFD achieves stronger defense with increased bandwidth, especially for DF and VarCNN attacks.
+\textbf{Results on different bandwidth constraints.} Tab.~\ref{tab:band} evaluates TrapFlow’s performance and overhead across different network bandwidths (80, 120, and 160 Mbps).
+For overhead consistency, TrapFlow maintains stable data overhead (DO) around 101-104\% and low time overhead (TO) across all bandwidths, with a slight increase in TO at 120 Mbps (2.8\%).
+This demonstrates TrapFlow's efficiency in diverse network conditions.
+Moreover, TrapFlow achieves stronger defense with increased bandwidth, especially for DF and VarCNN attacks.
 For instance, DF attack accuracy drops to 2.3\% at 160 Mbps, while TikTok and VarCNN accuracies improve from 11.2\% and 14.3\% at 80 Mbps to 8.5\% and 11.9\% at 160 Mbps, respectively.